 Figure 4: I jumped to this keyword analysis from Figure 3 via the pictured sheet link.
 This link filters my view so it only displays the ad groups I select.
 In this example, I chose the F-150 ad group.
 We can see this ad group has several lead generating keywords.
 This view includes a bunch of measurements (columns) for each keyword.
 With these metrics I can make quick decisions about what actions are needed for each keyword.

 Figure 5: I jumped to this keyword ad analysis from Figure 4 via the pictured sheet link.
 The link filters this view so it only displays the selected keywords.
 We can see that the ford 150 engine keyword advertisement at the top of the graph is performing very well – even from the third position.
 This analysis path delivered a series of key insights that led to these actions:

-The easiest way to start analyzing Google campaigns is to log into your Google AdWords account and go to the Reports tab.
+The easiest way to analyze Adwords data is to log into your Google AdWords account and go to the Reports tab.
 Here are the settings I'd recommend to get started:

 Open the exported csv file in Excel:

 Be sure to watch our ondemand video "Analyzing Adwords."
 The video shows nearly everything above!